Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

     - This method was vital for my Roll-a-Tetrahedron solution
 - <a href="https://docs.unity3d.com/ScriptReference/Quaternion.Inverse.html">Inverse</a>: Gets the ~~evil twin~~ opposite rotation of a quaternion.
     - Example: if you wanted to get <code>Q<sub>ToFrom</sub></code>, you *could* call FromToRotation again swapping parameters or you could just do <code>Q<sub>ToFrom</sub> = Quaternion.Inverse(Q<sub>FromTo</sub>);</code>
-    - Very simple method.
-Given some <code>Q</code>, <code>Q<sup>-1</sup></code> is just <code>new Quaternion(Q.x, Q.y, Q.z, -Q.w);</code>

 ### Quaternion Interpolation

 When interpolating between a start and end orientation, Quaternions take the shortest path (this means that angles more than 180° apart aren't a thing).
-Try to avoid having your start and end 180° apart (pointing in opposite directions), otherwise the path between them will not be predictable.
+Try to avoid having your start and end 180° apart (pointing in opposite directions), otherwise the path between them will not be well-defined.

 #### Time- or Percent-Based Methods
 - <a href="https://docs.unity3d.com/ScriptReference/Quaternion.Lerp.html">Lerp</a>: Linear interpolation between [0-1]